EngineMachiner/beat4sprite/README.md

 -- For helpers --

-  // Beware with what scale you're working with.
-PSX-BGA-Scripts.lua uses a local variable ("scale").
-For example the 320x240 images have scale = 2, 640x480 have scale = 1 //

 If anyone needs help on how the scripts are called:

   "/BGAnimations/FolderName/(default.lua)" loads an ActorFrame from the libraries at "BGAnimations/Resources/Scripts" with parameters put in a table, the keys and values define the data of the sprite.